Weeb-Linux/BambooSound/README.md

 5. Please don't open PulseEffects issues in this repo.

 6. BambooSound may get updated every 2-4 weeks.
 To update, simply run the installation command above or add it as an entry to your crontab and/or equivalent.
+For changelog please visit [releases history](https://github.com/Wello6143/BambooSound/releases).

 ## Credits